 Commonalities between the visual dressed appearance of the self and diversity issues are topics concerning: classism, socialization, race, gender, age, and sexual orientation, to name just a few.
 This paper.s aim is to enhance the SIT Multicultural Fashion Show through a process, the design of which will provide the opportunity for dialogue concerning the issues that present themselves each year, and to provide the students with the ability to personalize the production of the show which will express their own cultures and identities.

 Family, Life Course, and Society | Inequality and Stratification | Other Languages, Societies, and Cultures | Social Psychology and Interaction

 Jones, Sarah, "Culture and Identity Expressed through Fashion: A Process Design to enhance the SIT Graduate Institute Multicultural Fashion Show" (2010).
 Capstone Collection.
-Paper 2389.
+2389.